Tony607/Keras-Text-Transfer-Learning/README.md

 ### Run the notebook

-In the project directory start a command line, then run command
+In the project directory, start a command line, then run command
 ```
 jupyter notebook
 ```